CREPIC21/businessRegistry/project_step_by_step.md

 LET START

-- Backend API for the Business Registry application to manage trades, courses/classes, reviews, users and authentication.
+- Business Registry application to manage trades, courses/classes, reviews, users and authentication.
-- only business from hospitality industry can register, and they have to provide/offer classes/courses(cooking, bartending, serving, making coffee, making deserts...) as part of their business
+- Only business from hospitality industry can register, and they have to provide/offer classes/courses(cooking, bartending, serving,making coffee, making deserts...) as part of their business.

 npm init
 npm install express dotenv